cdev-tux/q3lite/README.md

 Quake III Arena screenshot copyright © 1999-2000 [id software](http://www.idsoftware.com).
 Raspberry Pi is a trademark of the [Raspberry Pi Foundation](https://www.raspberrypi.org/).
 Q3lite copyright © 2016 - 2019 cdev-tux - [github.com/cdev-tux](https://github.com/cdev-tux).
-All other trademarks, logos and copyrights are property of their respective owners.
+All trademarks, logos and copyrights are the property of their respective owners.

 ---